I was a full-time dog walker and loved it! But it can be hard for those who aren't experienced with dogs. Here's what you need to know.

 - Bearing teeth

-- Avoid retractable leashes: While they do shout "convenience," countless animals and humans have gotten severely injured and have even died from these popular contraptions.
+While they do shout "convenience," countless animals and humans have gotten severely injured and have even died from these popular contraptions.
 The retraction is so strong and the wire is so thin that it can slice fingers, hands, and doggie limbs right off.
-Many states are trying to ban them—in the meantime, it is best to bring your own standard issue leash.
+Many states are trying to ban them—in the meantime, it is best to bring your own standard-issue leash.

-- No wrist action: Many people think that standard leashes were made to wrap around your wrist.
-This is incorrect, and unfortunately, can severely inhibit your range of motion and ability to quickly respond to situations.
-Standard loop leashes were made to insert the thumb through the loop, and hold the remainder of the leash material gripped in your palm—lengthening the loop to shorten the leash if necessary.
+Many people think that standard leashes were made to wrap around your wrist.
+This is incorrect and unfortunately, can severely inhibit your range of motion and ability to quickly respond to situations.
+Standard loop leashes were made to insert the thumb through the loop and hold the remainder of the leash material gripped in your palm—lengthening the loop to shorten the leash if necessary.

-- Keep it at your core: This tip is especially important if you're walking more than one dog at a time—keeping the loop of the leash at your core will give you the strength of all of your body weight against the dog(s) instead of just your limited arm strength.
+This tip is especially important if you're walking more than one dog at a time—keeping the loop of the leash at your core will give you the strength of all of your body weight against the dog(s) instead of just your limited arm strength.
 Not even a pack of dogs can yank you around if the dogs are controlled by your core.

 If that means bringing your own extra doggie baggies to make sure that you'll have something to clean it up with, so be it.
 It's part of the job description to deal with their messes.
-Don't be one of those walkers that ignores the dog poop and leaves it for a public service worker or a home owner to deal with—it's just not fair!
+Don't be one of those walkers who ignores the dog poop and leaves it for a public service worker or a homeowner to deal with—it's just not fair!

 If you remember these things, you will be well on your way to start your dog-walking journey.